Skip to main content

 Academic

 While peptide therapies are designed to be more physiological than exogenous rhGH, any intervention that chronically elevates signaling through this axis warrants a deep investigation into its long-term metabolic consequences.
-The central question is whether the benefits of restoring youthful GH pulses outweigh the potential for subtle, yet cumulative, dysregulation of and glucose metabolism.
+The central question is whether the benefits of restoring youthful GH pulses outweigh the potential for subtle, yet cumulative, dysregulation of insulin sensitivity and glucose metabolism.

 The GH/IGF-1 axis has a complex and biphasic relationship with insulin.
 Acutely, GH has anti-insulin effects; it decreases glucose uptake in peripheral tissues and promotes hepatic gluconeogenesis, which can lead to a transient increase in blood glucose levels.
 This is a physiological mechanism to ensure energy availability.